SpLDs: A teacher's guide: A Teacher's GuideStudents and teacher working on splds in a school setting

 How are Specific Learning Difficulties diagnosed in schools?

-The first step to setting the proper intervention for the pupil is through the diagnostic assessment.
+The first step to setting the proper intervention for the learner is through the diagnostic assessment.
 Here are some assessment tools that are used to diagnose different learning difficulties:

 Achievement Tests: These are tests that focus on reading, writing, and math skills.
 Woodcock-Johnson Tests of Achievement (WJ), the Wechsler Individual Achievement Test (WIAT), the Wide Range Achievement Test (WRAT), and the Kaufman Test of Educational Achievement (KTEA).